The Chart for Rite Aid Corporation (RAD) Is Flashing Mixed Signals

-Rite Aid Corporation (NYSE:RAD) went down by -5.14% from its latest closing price compared to the recent 1-year high of $19.22.
-The company’s stock price has collected 11.33% of gains in the last five trading sessions.
+Rite Aid Corporation (NYSE:RAD) went down by -10.15% from its latest closing price compared to the recent 1-year high of $19.22.
+The company’s stock price has collected -30.32% of loss in the last five trading sessions.
 Barron’s reported on 04/14/22 that Rite Aid Stock Is Soaring.
 The Outlook Impresses Investors.

 Is It Worth Investing in Rite Aid Corporation (NYSE :RAD) Right Now?